 Black box (telematics) insurance is for people who want to reduce their insurance premiums and are willing to change their driving habits to do so.

 Typically speaking, black box insurance is usually aimed at young drivers.
 As a high-risk age group, young drivers have to pay higher insurance premiums.
 With a telematics policy, however, young drivers can prove to insurers that they’re not risky to insure and, hopefully, reduce the cost of their insurance.
 That being said, there’s no reason as to why older drivers shouldn’t look at black box insurance.
 Though it’s most cost-effective for young drivers, older drivers can still reap the benefits.
 This is what Compare The Market found with age and black box insurance:

 “Quote comparisons from October 2018 to December 2018 show that a black box insurance policy was the most affordable option for 68.1% of drivers 17-24.
 This figure drops substantially for older drivers, but drivers between the ages of 30 and 39 still found that black box policies were cheapest in 18% of quote comparisons.
 Even 12.2% of drivers aged 40-64 found they could get a cheaper quote with a telematics policy.”

 How do I apply for it?

 The best way to buy any type of insurance—black box insurance included—is to head to compare your options.
 Make sure you check out the main specialist providers, and then rather than trawling the internet for the cheapest deal yourself, you can get someone else to do it for you.
-There are plenty of top comparison sites available, with our recommendations being:
+There are plenty of top comparison sites available alongside the specialists, with our recommendations being: